dbmi-pitt/xmeso/README.md

 15891,MVB0010,0010,1979-01-10
 ````

 The `reports/` folder contains all the surgical pathology reports.
 When executing the jar file,  these free text report files will be piped through the UIMA Ruta annotators.
-Resulting synoptics will populate i2b2 `observation_fact` table as well as appropriate dimension tables.
+Resulting synoptics will populate i2b2 `XMESO_OBSERVATION_FACT` table as well as appropriate dimension tables.

 ## Executing the Jar